I DO THIS EVERY MORNING…

 - Engaging the shoulder blades assists with scapular stability

-As you can see we’ve accomplished a lot in 2 minutes and 30 seconds!
+As you can see we’ve accomplished a lot with this ideal morning routine in 2 minutes and 30 seconds!
 This is such a quick and effective routine with so many benefits that there’s no reason not to do it every day.
+Best of all, since it doesn’t take much effort, you don’t have to be a morning person to do this!

 Program Selector ==> See which program best fits your goals